hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 1. Rotate the “root credentials”: Vault modifies the password given in step 2 so that no humans know it anymore
 1. Create roles that can create new credentials that are valid for a specific period of time

+???
+* These are the basic steps for configuring the mysql plugin with Vault's database secrets engine.
+* The username and password set on the config path must already exist and have permission to manage users.

 ---
 class: title, shelf, no-footer, fullbleed
 background-image: url(images/HashiCorp-Title-bkg.jpeg)

 # Chapter 5:
 ## Encryption as a Service

+???

+* This chapter introduces Vault's Transit and Transform secrets engines which function as Vault's Encryption-as-a-Service (EaaS).

 ---
 # Applied Zero Trust